souli-a/dotfiles/README.md

 Include = [...]
 ```

-Also, you can uncomment `ParallelDownloads` (in the same `pacman.conf` file) and put a bigger number if you have a good internet connexion:
+Also, you can uncomment `ParallelDownloads` (in the same `/etc/pacman.conf` file) and put a bigger number if you have a good internet connexion, for example:

 ```bash
 ParallelDownloads = 50